openvinotoolkit/openvino/docs/gapi/face_beautification.md

 ```cpp
 cv::GStreamingCompiled stream = pipeline.compileStreaming(cv::compile_args(kernels, networks));
 ```
-More on this in "Face Analytics Pipeline" ([Configuring the pipeline](@ref gapi_ifd_configuration) section).
+For more details, check ([Configuring the pipeline](@ref gapi_ifd_configuration) section).

 ### Running the streaming pipeline
-In order to run the G-API streaming pipeline, all we need is to specify the input video source, call `cv::GStreamingCompiled::start()`, and then fetch the pipeline processing results:
+In order to run the G-API streaming pipeline, it is required to specify the input video source.
+Call `cv::GStreamingCompiled::start()`, and then fetch the pipeline processing results:
 ```cpp
 if (parser.has("input"))
 {